Ambipolar diffusion and the mass-to-flux ratio in a turbulent collapsing cloud: Numerical methods and setup

 where $\boldsymbol{B}$, $\boldsymbol{b}$, and $\boldsymbol{v_n}$ denote the magnetic field, the unit vector of the magnetic field and the velocity of the neutrals, respectively.
 In Eq.~\ref{induc}, $\boldsymbol{j}$ is the current, and $\boldsymbol{j_\parallel}$ and $\boldsymbol{j_\perp}$ are the components of the current parallel and perpendicular to the magnetic field.
 In turn, $\eta_\perp$, $\eta_\parallel$, and $\eta_H$ are the perpendicular, parallel, and Hall resistivities, defined in terms of the respective conductivities, $\sigma_\perp$, $\sigma_\parallel$, and $\sigma_H$ \citep{1991pspa.book.....P}, as

 The conductivities are defined as

 where $\omega_s$ and $\sigma_s$ are, respectively, the gyrofrequency and conductivity of species ``$s$'', defined as

-where $n_s$ and $m_s$ are the number density and mass of charged species $s$, $c$ is the speed of light, and $e$ is the electron charge.
-We note here that we only considered singly-ionized species and we have therefore dropped the subscript $s$ from the electron charge.
+where $n_s$ and $m_s$ are the number density and mass of charged species $s$, $c$ is the speed of light, and $e_s$ is the charge of each species.
+We note that we only considered singly-ionized species.
+However, the symbol $e_s$ carries the algebraic sign of the charge of each species considered.
 In Eqs.~\ref{sigmas} and \ref{sigs}, $\uptau_{sn}$ is the mean collisional time between species $s$ and neutral particles, defined as \citep{1996ASIC..481..505M}

 where $m_{\rm{H_2}}$ and $\rho_{\rm{H_2}}$ are the mass and mass density of $\rm{H_2}$, $\overline{\sigma w}_{s\rm{H_2}}$ is the mean collisional rate of species $s$ with $\rm{H_2}$, and $\alpha_{s\rm{He}}$ is an additional factor to account for the deceleration of species $s$ resulting from collisions with $\rm{He}$.
 For ions the mean collisional rate can be obtained from the Langevin approximation.
 In contrast to \cite{2022MNRAS.510.4420T} and \cite{2023MNRAS.521.5087T}, we did not use constant values for $\overline{\sigma w}_{s\rm{H_2}}$ and $\alpha_{s\rm{He}}$ for all ions.
 Instead, the mean collision rate was individually determined for each ion as \citep{1961ApJ...134..270O, 2008A&A...484...17P}